Report of the statutory auditor

 to the General Meeting of SIG Combibloc Group AG Neuhausen am Rheinfall Report on the audit of the financial statements

-We have audited the financial statements of SIG Combibloc Group AG, which comprise the income statement for the year ended 31.
-December 2020, the balance sheet as at 31 December 2020, and notes for the year then ended, including a summary of significant accounting policies.
-In our opinion, the financial statements (pages 206 to 215) as at 31 December 2020 comply with Swiss law and the company’s articles of incorporation.
+We have audited the financial statements of SIG Combibloc Group AG, which comprise the income statement for the year ended 31 December 2021, the balance sheet as at 31 December 2021, and notes, including a summary of significant accounting policies.
+In our opinion, the financial statements as at 31 December 2021 comply with Swiss law and the company’s articles of incorporation.

 Basis for opinion